anthony-murphy/FluidFramework-1/packages/test/test-utils/README.md

     const documentId = "testDocument";
     const container = await createAndAttachContainer(documentId, codeDetails, loader, urlResolver);
     ```
-    > We used the same `IFluidCodeDetails` that was used to create the `Loader` in step 3.
+    > We used the same `IFluidPackageCodeDetails` that was used to create the `Loader` in step 3.

 6. Get the `Fluid object (TestFluidObject)` by using `requestFluidObject` API in `@fluidframework/runtime-utils`.
 Then get the `DDS` to test:
     ```typescript